finos/legend-studio/CONTRIBUTING.md

 # See https://www.typescriptlang.org/docs/handbook/project-references.html
 yarn check:project-ref

-# Check constraints on `package.json` and dependencies.
+# Check package manifests
-yarn check:pkg-constraints
+yarn check:pkg

 # To run all the checks we have in our CI build.
 yarn check:ci